ceos-seo/odc-gee/README.md

 API](https://earthengine-stac.storage.googleapis.com/).

 ## Prerequisites
-In order to use ODC with GEE, you will need to be signed up to be a GEE developer.
+In order to use ODC with GEE, you will need to be signed up as a GEE developer.
 If not, you may send an [application to Google here](https://signup.earthengine.google.com/).
 This process will require a Google Account and to follow Google's terms of service for using their